markgdev/home-assistant_OctopusAgile/README.md

 ### octopusagile.rates
 All future rates stored in entity attributes

+### octopusagile.avg_rate_exc_peak
+The average rate from the day update_timers runs at 23:00 to 22:30 the next day, excluding the 16:00 to 18:30 time periods where the peak rate is applied.

+### octopusagile.avg_rate_inc_peak
+The average rate from the day update_timers runs at 23:00 to 22:30 the next day, including the peak.

 ### octopusagile.timers
 All timers as created by the timer configuration listed in entity attribute